JetBrains/teamcity-rake/README.txt

 6. TeamCity Ruby Plugin uses the following format of command line 'ruby rake {Additional Rake command line parameters} {Teamcity Rake Runner options, e.g TESTOPTS} {tasks names}'.

+7. Version of agent's part of plugin - see in rakeRunnerPluginAgent-XXXX.zip/version Version of server's part of plugin - see in rakeRunnerPluginServer-XXXX.jar/version
 =============================================================
 ========= TO DO =============================================
 =============================================================